 If the string is terminated with a slash (/), the last element is taken as the name of the print file.
-Otherwise, the name of the file is generated from the Natural user ID and a sequence number.
+Otherwise, the name of the file is generated from the UserID and a sequence number.
 If the string does not start with a slash, the path of the file is taken from the environment variable \$NAT\PRINT\ROOT.